 Let’s check the difference, first watching Jan Over Waldner serving before the new rule:

 And now, after the new service rule:

 In this article, we will first examine the service regulation.
-Then, we will discover which top players obey it and which others are cheating every day.
-Finally, we will look at the consequences of it.
+Then, we will discover which top players obey it and which players are cheating.
+Finally, we will look at the consequences of the new rule.

 The service rule

-ITTF Handbook contains table tennis regulation, which is updated every year to include minor changes.
-The 2017 edition states, in article 2.06 on The service, the next rules:
+The ITTF Handbook contains all table tennis regulation, and is updated every year to include minor changes.
+The 2017 edition states, in article 2.06 on The service, the following rules: